EnronChain/Enron/docs/guides/keys-wallets/keplr.md

 # Keplr

-Connect your Keplr wallet with Enron {synopsis}
+Connect your Keplr wallet with Echelon {synopsis}

 ## Pre-requisite Readings